DarkBullNull/VMP.NET-Kill/README.md

 # VMP.NET-Kill

+###### Guys, please read the README on github before you ask questions.
+# This method will only work when you have already UNPACKED the Assembly.
+If the Assembly is packaged, it is pointless to try this method bypassing!

 This program allows you to bypass CRC checking and anti-debugging.
 (VMProtect v3.5 build 1213)
-# Doesn't work when the app is packaged(need unpack).

 # The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)

 Fix CRC-checking (Token: 0x0600008B - Not always, there may be a different token. !You can find GClass7 - 99%!):